-The computer-using community supports software development.
-This community decides what level of support is needed.
-Users who care which projects their share is spent or can choose this for themselves asteroid prospecting.
-There will be no need to be able to make a living from programming.
+- The computer-using community supports software development. - This community decides what level of support is needed. - Users who care which projects their share is spent on can choose this for themselves.

 In the long run, making programs free is a step toward the postscarcity world, where nobody will have to work very hard just to make a living.
-People will be free to devote themselves to activities that are fun, such as programming, after spending the necessary ten hours a week on required tasks such as legislation, family counseling, robot repair and
+People will be free to devote themselves to activities that are fun, such as programming, after spending the necessary ten hours a week on required tasks such as legislation, family counseling, robot repair and asteroid prospecting.
+There will be no need to be able to make a living from programming.